YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The final disadvantage is that a patient may feel pressure to decide quickly because travel dates, flight prices, or limited package slots are presented as urgent.
 Surgery should not be booked like a holiday discount.

 There is also a legal and practical distance problem.
 If a result is poor or a complication is not handled well, solving the issue from another country is difficult.
-The patient may not know which doctor was truly responsible, which medical records exist, or whether the clinic will remain responsive after the early excitement has passed.
+The patient may not know which doctor was truly responsible, which operative records exist, or whether the clinic will remain responsive after the early excitement has passed.

 High volume hair mills are risky because the operation can become an assembly line.
 The consultation may be sales driven, the doctor’s role may be unclear, and the patient may be treated as one booking among many rather than as one surgical case with lifetime donor limits.